Macau incident (1601): Chinese deliberations

 Unbeknownst to Van Neck, his fleet was closely watched by Chinese authorities at the time.
-The mandarin Wang Linheng (王臨亨) wrote in his Yue Jian Bian (粤劍編) that the supreme commmander of Guangdong and Guangxi, Dai Yao (戴燿), was planning to have the Ming navy either intercept the Dutch or swoop in after letting the Dutch and the Portuguese fight each other.
+The mandarin Wang Linheng (王臨亨) wrote in his Yue Jian Bian (粤劍編) that the supreme commander of Guangdong and Guangxi, Dai Yao (戴燿), was planning to have the Ming navy either intercept the Dutch or swoop in after letting the Dutch and the Portuguese fight each other.
 Over dinner and some wine, Wang Linheng persuaded Dai Yao that the Dutch came to China to trade, and it would reflect badly on the Chinese to respond with force of arms.
 Instead, Wang suggested that interpreters should be sent to direct the Dutch to settle and trade a fair distance away from the Portuguese, and the Portuguese should be warned to not resort to violence.
 This way, Wang argued, there would be a new source of profit to line the Emperor's coffers and there would be peace in Cantonese waters.
 Dai agreed, and the eunuch tax commissioner Li Feng (李鳳) led a party to Macau to investigate the matter.